kevin-chalmers/set10108/labs/lab07/README.md

 }
 ```

-We will look at this code in a bit of detail.
-First, if our function is a kernel we use the keyword `__kernel` at the start of the declaration.
+First, if our function is a kernel we use the keyword `__kernel`.
 Kernels do not return values, so our return value is `void`.

 The parameters for our kernel all are declared as `__global`.
-This means that they are accessible to all the cores when the kernel executes - it is global memory.
-We declare these as pointers as they will be blocks of memory that we will be accessing and writing to.
+This means they are accessible to all the cores when the kernel executes - it is *global memory*.
+These are pointers to blocks of memory that we will be reading from and writing to.

-Our kernel is adding two vectors - or two arrays of a particular size (we will add two 2048 element vectors together).
+Our kernel is adding two vectors - or two arrays (we will add two 2048-element vectors together).
 The `get_global_id` function allows us to get the index of the current executing thread.
 A thread can have various dimensions for the index - so we can get the `id` for 0, 1, 2, etc. We can also get the local id for work groups.
 As our kernel adds two 1D vectors, we only need to use the 0 dimension.

 The final line of the kernel just stores the value.
 It is a standard line of code.